eriknomitch/CoderGPT/README.md

 # CoderGPT
-My personal pre-prompt rules for using GPT-4 as a coding assistant effectively.
+Code context-aware pre-prompt rules for using GPT-4 as a coding assistant effectively.

 ## Usage